vnmakarov/mir/README.md

 	  integer values, float, double, and long double values
 	* There are **specialized light-weight call and return instructions** can be used for fast switching from threaded interpreter to JITted code and vice verse
+	* There are **property** instructions to generated specialized machine code when lazy basic block versioning is used

 ## MIR Example
   * You can create MIR through **API** consisting of functions for creation of modules,